GioSilve/Esame_AW1_28-06-2024/README.md

 ## How to Run the Application

-Open two terminals and use respetively:
+Open two terminals and use respectively:
 - cd client; npm install; npm run dev
 - cd server; npm install; nodemon index.mjs